-We’re incredibly excited to introduce the Neapolitan Cut, a new line of Special Order tailoring from Mason & Sons which was initially scheduled for a Spring/Summer 2020 launch with a photoshoot in Naples, but the international travel restrictions sadly stalled our plans.
-As the missed season drew to a close, David and Elliot Mason took a final opportunity to test-drive their new clothes on a visit to the classic and supercar hub, Duke of London.
-Surrounded by Ferraris and Lambrettas, and eating at Santa Maria (the on-site authentic Neapolitan pizzeria), the location provided a suitable alternative to the originally intended part of southern Italy, and we are most grateful to the McCormack family and their colleagues for their kind hospitality.
+We’re incredibly excited to introduce the Neapolitan Cut, a new line of tailoring from Mason & Sons.
+David and Elliot Mason took the opportunity to test-drive their new clothes on a visit to the classic and supercar hub, Duke of London.
+Surrounded by Ferraris and Lambrettas, and eating at Santa Maria (the on-site authentic Neapolitan pizzeria), the location provided a suitable alternative to southern Italy, and we are most grateful to the McCormack family and their colleagues for their kind hospitality.

 All photographs by Rob Baker Ashton.

 Elliot Mason in Neapolitan Cut suit, shot at Duke of London.

 The Conduit Cut suit has been the central pillar of the Mason & Sons tailoring offering since 2016, and it’s also been original Bond tailor Anthony Sinclair's house style since the 1950s.
 It’s what we know, and it’s what we preach and serve.
 However, we hope you’ll agree that it always pays to be outward-looking and learn to appreciate other cultures and their styles.
 Naples is one such place.
 It's an ancient city so sensationally sweet in its cultural fruits and nonchalant in its attitude towards life and clothing.
 If you’ve been, you’ll know.
 If you haven’t, you must go.